 Unlike in a living room where you should have your TV mounted at eye level, watching TV in your bedroom could be quite different.
 It depends on how you position yourself when watching from the bed.

 If you like to lie down completely then you should have the TV mounted pretty high because you will be looking up naturally when lying down.
 But if you like to have your back against the headboard, then you might want to have the TV closer to your eye level.

 If you think you’ll likely change positions from time to time, going from lying down to sitting up then you should have the TV mounted somewhere in the middle between eye-level to up-high.

 Mounting TV over Fireplace – Effects on Viewing Angle & Aesthetics

 Having a fireplace underneath the TV… It’s a love or hate thing.
 Some people love to have their TV mounted above a fireplace so it looks nice and cozy in the room.
 But some people just hate the idea of it because the TV will be way too high.
 Well, they’re both valid points.

 But sometimes you just don’t have much choice because of lack of options available due to the layout of the room & spaces that windows take on the walls.

-For whatever reason, if you plan to install your TV over the fireplace, you should keep the bottom of your TV only few inches above from the top of your mantle if possible.
-Because it’s already too high to begin with when you mount your TV over the fireplace.
+For whatever reason, if you plan to install your TV over a fireplace, you should keep the bottom of your TV only few inches above from the top of your mantle if possible.
+Because it’s already too high to begin with when you mount your TV over a fireplace.

 In order to compensate for watching TV mounted high, viewing from further distance can help to relieve some strain on your neck if you have the room to push your couch back further away from the TV.